TiepNguyen2003/LLT-Stock-Market-Experiment/specifications.md

             - Contains information about the questions completed so far and missing questions, money they have etc
     - Database for answers

+# To do list

+- New website layout
+    Site goes to login, then a practice section, then a real section Table changed to ID, Trial, Investment.
+Practice are written with practice Practice section then real section goes in a loop
+- Easy installation
+- Scripts for database export
+    - Database is exported under trial as P, then 1,2, 3 where it represents being the 1st-2nd 3rd question etc

 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world